With all the focus on cruising right now, I want to tell you how to score the real deals!

-I am not ecstatic about going on cruises.
+First though, let me say that I am not ecstatic about going on cruises.
 I used to be in the travel business, and had a very profitable department that sent people on tons of them.
 Yet cruising is not my thing.
 Not that I hate it, it's just not my thing.

-My 7 year old son became fascinated with cruises after the 100th anniversary of the Titanic sinking and the Costa Concordia tragedy more recently.
+But my young son became fascinated with cruises after the 100th anniversary of the Titanic sinking and the Costa Concordia tragedy more recently.
 He kept asking to go on a cruise and I kept blowing him off.

 Finally my son wrote me a letter (and mailed it) for an exercise in his persuasive writing class at school.
 The letter he wrote explained why I should take him on a cruise.
 His main reason?
 To spend time with me.

 What is any father supposed to say to that?

 So I start looking around and cruises were so cheap because of the continuous Carnival mishaps.
 Carnival has since spent a third of $1 billion to put in new safety and reliability features, including full fire suppression systems.